About Young Artists

-Festival Committee members, fellow artists and interested members of the public, nominate artists.
-The Festival Committee, comprising established professionals from the various arts disciplines, decides on the final recipients.
+Artists are nominated by members of the Festival Artistic Committee, fellow artists as well as by interested members of the public.
+The Artistic Committee, comprising established professionals from the various arts disciplines, decides on the final recipients.

-Designed to encourage the recipients in the pursuit of their careers, a key aspect of the awards is that they guarantee the artists a place on the main programme of the next National Arts Festival.
+Designed to encourage the recipients in the pursuit of their careers, a key aspect of the awards is that they guarantee the winning artists a place on the Main programme of the following year’s National Arts Festival.

-Apart from a cash prize, each of the winners receive substantial financial backing for their Festival participation, whether this involves the mounting of an exhibition or the staging of a production.
+Apart from a cash prize, each of the winners receive substantial financial backing for their Festival participation, whether this is the mounting of an exhibition or the staging of a production.

 A maximum of six awards are made annually in any one of the disciplines of drama, music, jazz, visual art, performance art, dance and film.
-Since the inception of the awards in 1981 over 100 awards have been presented plus five special awards to artists in recognition of their contribution to the National Arts Festival and the arts of South Africa.
+Since the inception of the awards in 1981, more than 150 awards have been presented as well as five special awards to artists in recognition of their contribution to the National Arts Festival and the arts of South Africa.